My Story

 I aim to adapt my approach to meet the individual nature and needs of each woman I work with.
 I have always worked in a non-judgemental and inclusive way and I hope to offer every woman respect, honesty, understanding, emotional support and a safe space.
 This allows us to explore together alternative ways of looking at issues and find new ways of approaching things.
 It helps us to gain an understanding of how life impacts on your feelings and thoughts.
 I will offer you techniques and tools to help you cope when life is difficult and I hope we find ways to inspire and empower you to be who you want to be in the world.
 Together we can safely explore the past, question the way things are now and aspire to how things can be different for you in the future.

 I enjoy learning new things and I am always looking at improving my skills.
-As a member of the BACP I am required to attend training and continual professional development and to regularly attend Supervision to ensure I offer you the best support I can.
+As an accredited member of the BACP I am required to attend training and continual professional development and to regularly attend Supervision to ensure I offer you the best support I can.
 I am fully insured and have an up to date Enhanced Disclosure and Baring Service (DBS) Certificate that allows me to work safely with people from vulnerable groups.
 You are welcome to see my C.V on request if it helps you decide whether to book a session with me.
 If I am not the right counsellor for you or if I am not qualified or experienced in the area you would like support with then I can suggest ways for you to find alternative counsellors or sources of help.

 Generally we will agree a set number of sessions and then have a review and decide if any more sessions are needed and if so how many.
 If at any time you decide you don’t want to continue then we will bring the sessions to an end, and if I feel I have reached the limit of what I am able to offer to you we will discuss what else you may need and where you could consider accessing this from.
 I aim for us to have a clear and open working relationship and decide together how we progress to help you get the most from your counselling sessions.